SciSpike/release-mgmt/readme.md

 ## For Developers of This Module
 * This project Eats Its Own Dog Food™.
-It uses a plaintext `VERSION` file to store its version.
+It uses a plain text `VERSION` file to store its version.
 Use the script `./release-this <level>` to release it, where `<level>` is `pre`, `rc`, `minor`, `patch`, or `major`.
 * `./release` is basically an abstract function that implements the release workflow, but needs `getVersion`, `setVersion` and `usage_xxx` functions to exist at runtime for the particular technology being used.
 `./release` looks for a file called `./release-$1` (where `$1` is the value of the first argument given) & sources it, which provides said functions.